bjmyers/staple/README.md

 ### Running the project

-Create a `user.env` file in the `java` folder.
+Create a `.env` file in the `java` folder.
 Include your API token in it in this form:

 QUARKUS_DATASOURCE_SPACETRADERS_API_KEY=yourTokenHere